lharding/tasknc/README.md

 Contributing
 ------------
-Contribution in the form of feedback, patches, bug reports, etc. are greatly appreciated.
+Contribution in the form of feedback, patches, bug reports, etc. is greatly appreciated.